AdobeDocs/campaign.en/help/v8/config/push-config.md

 1. **Receive tracking for data messages**

-    For data messages, the tracking is received at `onMessageReceived` call level.
+    For data messages, the tracking is received at the `onMessageReceived` call level.
 The 'notifyReceive' function needs to be called.

     YourApplicationMessagingService.java